nebogeo/2013-cmj-betablocker/questionsToDave.md

 + What makes BetaBlocker distinct to other approaches of computation?
 + What makes BetaBlocker distinct to other approaches of sound generation?
 + in which way does the BetaBlocker approach to data (no distinction between data and program) influence the sonic qualities of your performance?
++ in which way does your work differ from mine?

 + In which way is BetaBlocker suited for livecoding?
 + can you imagine livecoding with BetaBlocker without an audience?